 The popular term Hodl or Hodln is not a technical term describing an elaborate technical process but arose from a typo.
 Bitcoin owner "GameKyuubi" posted a forum thread in 2013 calling for Bitcoin to be held ("Hold") and accidentally caused a misspelling.
 The term quickly became part of the crypto community's linguistic inventory, describing the strategy of giving cryptocurrencies the benefit of the doubt, especially when the price crashes, and considering them a long-term investment.

 The two acronyms Fomo ("fear of missing out" - fear of missing out) and Fud ("fear, uncertainty and doubt" - fear, uncertainty, and doubt) do not originate from the crypto scene at all but are used particularly frequently there.
 While Fomo describes the social phenomenon of not being up to date or involved in a topic or development, the term Fud has been assigned to a marketing and PR strategy since the 1970s.
 It involves deliberately sowing doubt and disinformation to unsettle people or persuade them to make a political switch or buy a competing product.

-Fud tends to be used in the scene to describe negative reports circulated by influencers, media, and traditional financial institutions, big investors, and politicians.
-It is not uncommon for statements about the 700th ban on cryptocurrencies in China, or that Bitcoin is again declared dead, leading to interim price drops.
-The term is now used quite inflationary in the community to dismiss any criticism of crypto as Fud.
+Fud tends to be used in the scene to describe adverse reports circulated by influencers, media, traditional financial institutions, big investors, and politicians.
+For example, it is not uncommon for statements about the 700th ban on cryptocurrencies in China or that Bitcoin is again declared dead, leading to interim price drops.
+The term is now inflationary in the community to dismiss any criticism of crypto as Fud.

 The so-called whales are those accounts that can powerfully move the price of Bitcoin, but also other crypto projects through individual transactions.
 Their behavior on crypto exchanges is closely monitored because it can determine whether a sustained downward price correction or an upward price rally is imminent.